Sol Lago

 News

-• In 2023 we continued looking at how possessive pronouns are processed across languages.
-The German Research Council extended our AGREE project for 3 years.
+• We continue looking at how possessive pronouns are processed across languages!
+The German Research Council extended our AGREE project for 3 more years.
 The research is being conducted in collaboration with Shravan Vasishth and João Veríssimo [read more]

 Publications